Grading parameters: A standard for diamonds

 It is fine to compromise a little on each of the parameters and go for a less expensive diamond.
 However, one should never cut down so much that they end up with a bad diamond.

 Coming down by just one or two clarity or colour grades does not change the look of the stone a lot.
 However, there will be a considerable change in pricing and you will be able to buy it without worrying much.

 Other than the 4Cs of a diamond, there are other parameters such as fluorescence, light performance and the diamond’s depth.
-They too determine how a diamond will look and how it will be priced.
+They too determine how a diamond will look and how expensive it will be.

 According to international laboratories, there are 40 such diamond parameters.
 The laboratories issue a grading certificate on the basis of these attributes.
 Grading experts analyse each of these parameters and then certify the diamond.

 Earlier, these certifications didn’t matter to people because only having a rare and precious stone such as a diamond was important to them.
-Initially, there were fewer parameters on which diamonds were graded.
+Initially, there were fewer grading parameters for diamonds.

-At present, there are 123 quality parameters on which diamonds can be graded.
+At present, there are 123 quality parameters on which a diamantaire grades diamonds.
 However, only one brand in the whole world grades their solitaires on each one of them.

 Do you feel the need for more diamond jewellery, even though you already own a couple of pieces?
 If you …